 According to the official MyCAA website, the program “only pays for tuition for credentials, certificates, or Associate degrees with a specified concentration or major and examinations leading to a recognized license or industry certification.”
 However, it’s important to note that certificates and credentials may be for postgraduate work.

 The program offers up to $4,000, which must be used over three years to pay for your training of choice.
-While you can use this money to pay for tuition, licensing and certification fees, funds don’t apply to other items like books, electronic devices, childcare, uniforms, etc.
+While you can use this money to pay for tuition, licensing and certification fees, funds don’t apply to other items like books, electronic devices, childcare, uniforms, etc. (That's why all of those are included in MedCerts programs).

 Now that you have a general understanding of MyCAA, let’s look at some of the common misconceptions.